julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 <br/><br/><br/>

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/brands.jpg)
-* Hard to see with all the brands, but Viking is the overwhelming favorite with 32 boats (~18 %) entered in the tournament.
+* Viking is the overwhelming favorite with 32 boats (~18 %) entered in the tournament.
 * It makes sense that Jarret Bay and Hatteras are in the top 10 since they are local brands.
 * Grady White was tied for 3rd.
 This is interesting because they are a "smaller" boat, normally between 26-36 feet long.
 I wonder how their performance compared with bigger boats?
+* A Buddy Cannady won the biggest blue marlin category and a Guthrie won the Billfish Release division. (both 60 foot boats)
 <br/><br/><br/>

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/map1.jpg)